 Empathy refers to the ability to understand another person’s feelings and emotions.
 An empath is able to comprehend and communicate their concern to other people.
 Showing empathy is an important social skill that helps to deepen the connection with other people and resolve conflicts.
 It also helps to ease the pain of people and makes them feel less alone in their pain.
 Empaths have the ability to identify connections between thoughts, emotions, and feelings.
 They can link it with people and different situations in order to understand their emotional experience thoroughly.

 Examples of Empathy

 Having empathy and showing it are two different things.
 A person may feel the emotions of another person and understand their perspective but unless they actually express it in words or show it through their behavior, empathy will not be effective.
+As opposed to apathy, empathy propels an individual to exhibit comforting behavior.
 The proper way of having and showing empathy is an important skill that one should know and learn.
 We shall discuss various examples of empathy and how it can be communicated in an effective manner.

 Empathy example 1: A friend does not get the job

 Imagine you have a friend who has been unemployed for quite some time.
 She has been trying to improve her CV by studying different courses and acquiring different skills.
 She is also facing financial troubles and really needs a job.
 She has applied for multiple jobs for the past few months but has not been called back.
 Additionally, she has given interviews, tests, and even done internships, but she still faces rejection from prospective employees.
 After her 20th interview, she receives another letter of rejection from the company.
 Upon seeing that, she tears up the letter and screams.